luigibonati/mlcolvar/docs/contributing.rst

 docstrings, these are written in the `Examples section <https://numpydoc.readthedocs.io/en/latest/format.html#examples>`_.
 Moreover, if the example is written as a Python `doctest <https://docs.python.org/3/library/doctest.html>`_ (roughly, just start each line of code in your example with ``>>>``), this will be automatically run by the continuous integration, ensuring that the example will not go out-of-date in future code changes.
-To make sure your doctest run smoothly, add at the bottom of the ``myfile.py`` file including the docstring
+To make sure your doctests run smoothly, add at the bottom of the ``myfile.py`` file including the docstring

 .. code-block:: python